 Founder & Executive Director

 The Founder and Executive Director of the Center is J. David Gowdy.
 Mr. Gowdy received his Bachelor of Arts degree from Kansas State University in 1979, graduating Phi Beta Kappa, and received his Juris Doctorate degree from the J. Reuben Clark Law School at Brigham Young University in 1982, graduating Cum Laude.
 He has practiced law and founded several businesses and is a member of the Texas and California Bar Associations.
 He is the founder and President of the Washington, Jefferson & Madison Institute established in 2004.
 For the past ten years, WJMI has been providing continuing education courses to secondary school government and history teachers, and civic groups, on the principles of the Constitution and the lives and writings of the Founding Fathers.
 He is the author of “Seven Principles of Liberty” and “Jefferson & Madison’s Guide to the Constitution.”
-He serves on the Advisory Board of the Center for American Studies at Christopher Newport University (Newport News, VA) from 2014-2016, and currently serves on the Board of the Thomas Jefferson Heritage Society (Charlottesville, VA) .
+He served on the Advisory Board of the Center for American Studies at Christopher Newport University (Newport News, VA) from 2014-2016, and currently serves on the Board of the Thomas Jefferson Heritage Society (Charlottesville, VA) .